 Wrestling Heritage A-Z

-See Ron Clarke
+See the entry for Ron Clarke

 No, not the film star.
 This Rex Harrison was from Doncaster, Yorkshire.
 Rex was a well known figure amongst wrestling enthusiasts of the 1940s and 1950s.
 He was trained by Doncaster's Chic Booth at Chic' gym in Balby, Doncaster.
 Rex wrestled extensively throughout the world thanks to his “day job” as a crew member of the HMS Orion.
 Mixed it with the big names like Count Bartelli and Billy Joyce.

 Bernard Hughes told us, "I remember Rex Harrison,a heavyweight, wrestling at Newcastle in the early 1950's.
 I once asked Norman Walsh why Rex's legs appeared to be much less well developed than his upper body.
 The answer was that Rex had been in the merchant navy for many years and had done lots of bodybuilding exercises at sea.This meant that it was much easier to do presses etc on a bench rather than squats or other standing leg work."